-- 3. Habitat change, which will ultimately lead to habitat loss for fish, birds, and plants. - 4.
-A change in nesting areas suitable for sea turtles, aquatic birds, and other marine creatures. - 5.
-A change in the distribution and range of fish and crustaceans due to intrusion of sea water into fresher systems. - 6.
-Areas of brackish marsh transitioning to salt marsh. - 7.
-Increases in salinity levels, followed by worsening of the symptoms of eutrophication, which include hypoxia and harmful algal blooms. - 8.
-An increase in the concentration of microbes, which will lead to an increased likelihood of disease transmission for humans (from consuming infected seafood or from wound exposure in marine environments). - 9.
-Wetland drowning and increased shoreline armoring, causing limited landward retreat of the wetlands. - 10.
-The loss of ecosystem services associated with barrier islands and wetland areas (storm damage reduction, nature-based tourism, support for agriculture and aquaculture, and carbon sequestration). - 11.
-An increase in the severity of high tide flooding and storm surges. - 12.
-An increase in coastal flooding and an increase in insurance costs to which will force residents to abandon or sell their coastal properties. - 13.
-An increase in the frequency of high tide flooding and storm surges.

-Warmer air temperatures will result in...

-14. Changes in plant and animal communities with increased numbers of invasive species.

-Warmer waters will result in...

-- 15. Fishery harvesters having to adapt their practices due to changes in habitat for recreational and commercially important species. - 16.
-An increase in fish and marine outmigration or die off due to hypoxia and harmful algal blooms. - 17.
-Aquatic organisms experiencing an increase in physiological stress and reaching their thermal limits. - 18.
-An increase in abundance of invasive aquatic plants and animals. - 19.
-An alteration in the distribution of fish and shellfish stocks which will decrease the stability of fishermen's' livelihoods. - 20.
-An increase in the intensity of hurricane events and an increase in the frequency of Category 4 and 5 storms.
+Increasing storminess will result in BTNEP Goal Threatened Frequent flooding in areas with inadequate stormwater infrastructure.
+2, 4, 9 Higher insurance rates, forcing residents to be uninsured.
+8 Sea level rise will result in Habitat change, which will ultimately lead to habitat loss for fish, birds, and plants.
+1, 2, 4, 7 A change in nesting areas suitable for sea turtles, aquatic birds, and other marine creatures.
+1, 2, 4, 7 A change in the distribution and range of fish and crustaceans due to intrusion of sea water into fresher systems.
+1, 2, 3, 9 Areas of brackish marsh transitioning to salt marsh.
+1, 3, 9 Increases in salinity levels, followed by worsening of the symptoms of eutrophication, which include hypoxia and harmful algal blooms.
+3, 8 An increase in the concentration of microbes, which will lead to an increased likelihood of disease transmission for humans (from consuming infected seafood or from wound exposure in marine environments).
+3, 6, 7, 11 Wetland drowning and increased shoreline armoring, causing limited landward retreat of the wetlands.
+1, 9 The loss of ecosystem services associated with barrier islands and wetland areas (storm damage reduction, nature-based tourism, support for agriculture and aquaculture, and carbon sequestration).
+4, 6 An increase in the severity of high tide flooding and storm surges.
+8 An increase in coastal flooding and an increase in insurance costs, which will force residents to abandon or sell their coastal properties.
+8 An increase in the frequency of high tide flooding and storm surges.
+8 Varmer air temperatures will result in Changes in plant and animal communities with increased numbers of invasive species.
+2, 7 Varmer waters will result in Fishery harvesters having to adapt their practices due to changes in habitat for recreational and commercially important species.
+4, 6 An increase in fish and marine outmigration or die off due to hypoxia and harmful algal blooms.
+3, 8 Aquatic organisms experiencing an increase in physiological stress and reaching their thermal limits.
+2, 4, 7 An increase in abundance of invasive aquatic plants and animals.
+2,7 An alteration in the distribution of fish and shellfish stocks which will decrease the stability of fishermen livelihoods.
+4, 6 An increase in the intensity of hurricane events and an increase in the frequency of Category 4 and 5 storms.
+10